nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

+### 2.13.
+Change the directory of the task manager : `cd`

+Load Task Manager data from specified file path and continue using that directory for operations.<br>
+Default file path is at data/taskmanager.xml.<br>
+Format: `cd /Users/admin/taskmanager.xml`
+Format: `cd data/new/cloudsync.xml`

+### 2.14.
+Move the directory of the task manager : `mv`

+Save Task Manager data to specified file path and continue using that directory for operations.<br>
+If existing file with the same name exists, it will be overwritten with current Task Manager data.<br>
+Default file path is at data/taskmanager.xml.<br>
+Format: `mv /Users/admin/taskmanager.xml`
+Format: `mv data/new/cloudsync.xml`

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>